whiprandolph/bestseller/Part 3 - The Deepest Revolution/11 - The Endless Predation Must End.md

 It is time to end the endless predation.
 This will require creating new healthy cultures.
 You and the people around you can do this.
 What perspectives could help you succeed?
 Let us explore in _Chapter 12 - Sacred Responsibilities_.

 <div style="break-after:page"></div>

+### References

+[xxx-note: this section mixes two things, adulthood training and early childhood abuse/deprivation.
+Could be more clear, or could be split into two sections]